JPPdp/JPPdp/README.md

 - **Gym Management System** — (*.NET, MySQL, PHP*)
     A management system that handles member registration, payment tracking, and workout schedules.

+- **VendiApp** — (Kotlin, PHP, MySQL)
+A mobile application designed to streamline interaction between users and vendors.
+Users can browse products/services, make bookings, and communicate directly with vendors.
+The app has real-time chat functionality, booking management, and an admin panel for user/vendor account management.

 ## 📈 Goals

 - Build more complex cross-platform games combining Godot and Flutter technologies.